-Before starting negotiations, the Executive Director of the Company and/or of the Subsidiaries to whom suitable powers have been granted and who intends to conduct a potential related party transaction, informs the CFO and the IA Function Manager, communicating the particulars of the Counterparty and the information required by the RPT Disclosure (Annex 1).
+Before starting negotiations, the Executive Director of the Company and/or of the Subsidiaries to whom suitable powers have been granted and who intends to conduct a potential Related Party transaction, informs the CFO, the Legal and Corporate Affairs Function and the IA Function Manager, communicating the particulars of the Counterparty and the information required by the RPT Disclosure (Annex 1).

-On receipt of the foregoing communication, the CFO, supported by the IA Function, carries out the necessary checks and decides whether:
+On receipt of the foregoing communication, the Legal and Corporate Affairs Function, supported by the IA Function Manager and the CFO, carries out the necessary checks and decides whether:

-- (a) the proposed transaction constitutes an RPT pursuant to the CONSOB Regulation and this Procedure, checking also whether it falls within the definition of RPTs of Greater Importance or RPTs of Lesser Importance; - (b) the proposed transaction falls within the cases of exemption allowed by this Procedure.
+(a) the proposed transaction constitutes an RPT pursuant to the CONSOB Regulation and this

+Procedure, checking also whether it falls within the definition of RPTs of Greater Importance or RPTs of Lesser Importance;

+(b) the proposed transaction falls within the cases of exemption allowed by this Procedure.

-In any case, the CFO informs the Executive Director of the result of the checks.
+In any case, the General Counsel informs the Executive Director of the result of the checks.
 If classified as an RPT and if the transaction is not within any of the cases for exemption, the Company's Executive Director promptly involves the Related Parties Transactions Committee and implements the measures required by this Procedure and by statutory legislation.